RiftValleySoftware/baobab-test-harness/README.md

 Tokens can be applied to any resource on the server.
 There are no "levels" to tokens.
 The same token can be used to secure nuclear launch codes, or your porn stash (**PROTIP:** Don't do that).

-Manager Users are given a "pool" of tokens that they can give to users they create.
-No user can have any tokens that the Manager does not have.
-Manager users can create new tokens, which are added to their pool, or another manager with a larger pool can give tokens to users (Managers or otherwise).

 Any resource can have a single token applied as a read permission, and a single token applied as a write permission.
 When a user accesses a resource, the tokens "owned" by that user (including the user's own resource ID) are checked against the resource read and/or write tokens.
 If they do not match, the resource is "invisible" to the user.

 It is possible for users to have read rights to resources, but not write/modification rights.
 If a user has write/modification permission, they also have read permission for that resource.

 Tokens are super-simple.
 They have no accompanying metadata (like names).
 The SDKs and client applications should be responsible for applying organizational characteristics to security tokens, and for providing a cognitive model of the token system to users and administrators.

+Manager Users are given a "pool" of tokens that they can give to users they create.
+No user can have any tokens that the Manager does not have.
+Manager users can create new tokens, which are added to their pool, or another manager with a larger pool can give tokens to users (Managers or otherwise), and they have write permissions for the login (not user record) for that user.

+Users cannot set their own security tokens.
+A manager must set the security tokens for any user (Manager or Standard User).

 USERS
 -----